Bougatsa Recipe from Chania – Creamy Cheese Phyllo Pastry

 Ingredients for bougatsa from Chania.

 • Myzithra cheese.
-It is a Greek whey cheese from sheep or goat's milk, or both.
+It is a Greek whey cheese made from sheep, goat, or both milk.
 It is a fresh cheese, similar to Italian ricotta.
-There is a dry version, used for grating similar to Italian ricotta salata.
+There is a dry version, used for grating, similar to Italian ricotta salata.
 You can substitute with fresh ricotta mixed with goat cheese.
 Please check recipe card.

 • Staka.
 This ingredient is optional because it is almost impossible to find outside Crete.
 Staka is a dairy product, derived from the cream that forms on the surface of goat and sheep milk, immediately after milking.
-It is heated it, on a low temperature.
-When it starts to liquefy, salt, flour and a little water are added.
-The butter is separated, aka stakovoutyro, and the coagulated mass of proteins that remains is the precious staka.
+It is heated on a low temperature.
+When it starts to liquefy, salt, flour, and a little water are added.
+The butter is separated, aka stakovoutyro, and the coagulated protein mass that remains is the precious staka.
 It has a wonderful aroma and a whitish or pale yellow color.
 The taste of staka is strongly milky.

 • Thin phyllo pastry sheets.
 Like the ones we use for baklava.